52 More Students Qualify for RTX MATHCOUNTS® National Competition

 • an optional Countdown Round—a fast-paced oral competition

 All MATHCOUNTS state competitions are organized by volunteer coordinators who receive support from the MATHCOUNTS national staff.
-Twenty more U.S. states and territories will announce 80 more national competitors this month after hosting their state competitions.
+Seven more U.S. states and territories will announce 28 more national competitors next week.

 The RTX MATHCOUNTS National Competition will take place in Washington, D.C. from May 11-13.
 Over 200 total Mathletes will vie for the title of National Champion, an honor that comes with a $20,000 college scholarship.